Isabel Nicholas

-Isabel Rawsthorne (born Isabel Nicholas, 10 July 1912 – 27 January 1992), also known at various times as Isabel Delmer and Isabel Lambert, was a British painter, scenery and costume designer, and occasional artists' model.
-During the Second World War she worked in black propaganda.
-She was part of and flourished in an artistic bohemian society that included Jacob Epstein, Alberto Giacometti and Francis Bacon.
+Isabel Nicholas (10 July 1912 – 27 January 1992), also known at various times as Isabel Delmer, Isabel Lambert, and Isabel Rawsthorne was a British painter, scenery and costume designer, and occasional artists' model.
+During the Second World War she worked in black propaganda as part of the special operations executive of the British Intelligence.
+She was part of an artistic bohemian society that included Jacob Epstein, Alberto Giacometti and Francis Bacon.